 - 55. The English waters of the North Sea are located within Sandeel Management Areas 1r, 3r and 4, while the Scottish waters of the North Sea are located within Sandeel Management Areas 3r, 4, 5r and 7r.
-Prior to the implementation of the sandeel fishing prohibition, sandeel fishing took place in five out of the seven areas (1r, 2r, 3r, 4 and 6).
-46 - 56.
-Since 2011, sandeel in the Greater North Sea has been managed according to an escapement strategy, pursuant to which maximum fishing levels (termed F{cap}) are set such that a minimum stock size should remain every year (biomass left after fishing, B{escapement}) so as not to affect negatively the recruitment of new sandeel the following year.
+44 Prior to the implementation of the sandeel fishing prohibition, sandeel fishing took place in five out of the seven areas (1r, 2r, 3r, 4 and 6).
+45 - 56.
+Since 2011, sandeel fisheries in the Greater North Sea have been managed according to an escapement strategy, where a total allowable catch is set such that a minimum stock size should remain every year (biomass left after fishing, Bescapement) so as not to affect negatively the recruitment of new sandeel the following year and that fishing rates should not exceed a maximum value (termed Fcap).
 For this purpose, ICES employs two biomass-based biological reference points related to the risk of impaired reproductive capacity.
-The first, B{lim}, is the size of spawning stock below which there is a high risk of reduced recruitment; and the second, B{pa}, is a precautionary size of spawning stock that builds
+The first, Blim, is the biomass of spawning stock below which there is a high risk of reduced recruitment; and the second, Bpa, is a precautionary biomass of spawning stock that builds in a safety margin above Blim to